-Foreign Objects or Insects in the Ear: Symptoms, Causes, and Remedies
+Foreign Body in the Ear: Symptoms and Causes

 John P. Cunha, DO, FACOEP